CS2103AUG2016-W10-C2/addressbook-level4/docs/UserGuide.md

 <!-- @@author A0116603R -->
 ## Introduction
 PriorityQ is a task manager for the modern power user who enjoys working primarily without a mouse.
-You care about productivity and your workflow might be primarily keyboard-based.
+You care about productivity and your workflow is largely keyboard-based.

 In fact, you could subscribe to the ‘Inbox Zero’ philosophy.
 Consequently, it is important that you can quickly keep track of tasks that come in.
 Because of the variety of such tasks and events, you want a manager that is flexible.
 From creating tasks without a specific deadline to blocking out specific times on your calendar, PriorityQ does it all, in a clean and easy-to-use interface.
 Use PriorityQ to capture your ideas, goals, wish lists, trip plans and daily tasks.